adrybakov/rad-tools/docs/source/user-guide/module/exchange/index.rst

 Structure of the Hamiltonian
 ============================

-Main idea of the exchange Hamiltonian structure could be expressed as
+Main idea of the spin Hamiltonian structure could be expressed as

 .. code-block:: text